Skip to content

 Fees and costs

-See the further details of fees and potential extra costs when studying a course at the University of Gloucestershire.
-Students usually support themselves through the postgraduate loan, private savings, family support or sponsorship from an employer.
+Students usually support themselves through a postgraduate loan, private savings, family support or sponsorship from an employer.
 For advice and guidance on your funding options, contact the Money Advice team at moneyadvice@glos.ac.uk or call 01242 714535.
-UoG graduates receive up to 20% off postgraduate tuition fees.
-Terms apply.

-Start date Location Course code Total Fee (UK) Total Fee (international)
+Start date Location Course code Fee (UK)

 Sep 2024 Park, Cheltenham £9,350 £17,100